A white home icon to link to the website homepage

 • 1.
 What kind of support is available for victims of domestic violence?

-In the United States, victims of domestic violence, including family violence and relationship abuse, can reach out to organizations like RAINN (www.rainn.org) that provide support to people dealing with physical, verbal, sexual, or mental abuse.
+In the United States, victims of domestic violence can reach out to organizations like RAINN (www.rainn.org).
+This includes those dealing with family violence and relationship abuse.
+They provide support to people dealing with physical, verbal, sexual, or mental abuse.

 • 2.
 How can a survivor identify warning signs of potential abuse?

-Warning signs may involve violent behavior from partners, including physical or sexual assault, or more subtle financial abuse where victims are withheld control from their finances.
+Warning signs may involve violent behavior from partners and physical or sexual assault.
+You may also experience more subtle abuse.
+For example, where victims are withheld control from their finances.
 Both young adults and older adults should learn the warning signs of abuse to avoid a violent relationship.

 • 3.
 Can substance use contribute to incidents of domestic violence?